 Lavazzo has become a powerhouse in Italy, and the Super Crema Whole Bean Coffee Blend is one of the many reasons why.

-It’s a super smooth medium roast and it’s sourced from a number locations, including Brazil, Indonesia, Columbia, and Vietnam.
+It’s a super smooth medium roast and it’s sourced from a number locations, including Brazil, Indonesia, Colombia, and Vietnam.
 This all comes together and results in a honey and dried fruit taste that’s suitable for a wide range of brewing methods — it’s especially touted for use in espresso, so get your demitasse cups ready!

 Do you ever come across a product that has and does so many things that you just… stare for a long time.
 You have to process it.
 That’s the feeling you get when reading about Real Good Coffee Co.’s Donut Shop Medium Roast Coffee Beans.